Top risk factors facing the insurance industry in 2025

 2. Cybersecurity threats

 The digital age, while bringing convenience, also brings significant cybersecurity vulnerabilities.
-Given that insurance firms hold sensitive client data, they are lucrative targets for cybercriminals.
+75% of US companies are vulnerable to cyberattacks – and, given they hold sensitive client data, insurance firms are some of the most lucrative targets.

-This doesn’t just pose a threat to the data itself, but a breach can erode client trust and create long-term reputation damage.
+This doesn’t just pose a threat to the data itself; a breach can erode client trust and create long-term reputation damage.
 As cyber threats become more sophisticated, insurers must remain a step ahead, investing in robust cyber defenses and promoting a culture of security.

 3. Technology changes

-On the other, they usher in uncharted territories of potential claims and data security concerns.
-As tech continues its relentless march forward, insurance companies must stay updated on the latest trends, ensuring that they harness technology’s potential without falling victim to its pitfalls.
+As tech continues its relentless march forward, insurance companies must stay updated on the latest trends, ensuring that they have the skills needed to harness technology’s potential without falling victim to its pitfalls.

 4. Climate change & other environmental factors